EthanJamesLew/SEE-Reach-py/README.md

 ```
 *SEE-Reach Notional Diagram*

-SEE-Reach is an experimental prototype for symbolic execution of a programming language for closed-loop control software verification and analysis.
-The tool is designed to extract models from control functions for reachability analysis, determining whether a given state of a system is reachable from a start state under certain conditions.
+SEE-Reach is an experimental prototype of a symbolic execution engine (SEE) for closed-loop control software verification and analysis using reachability analysis (Reach).
+The tool is designed to extract models from control functions, determining whether a given state of a system is reachable from a start state under certain conditions.

 The symbolic executor executes on a high-level target language that resembles a small subset of Rust (the intended implementation target), tailored specifically for defining and manipulating the hybrid systems.
 Important to note, the current version of SEE-Reach does not support loops.
 The target language has been kept minimalistic for the simplicity and to focus more on the proof of concept.